sri0606/salon_ai_supervisor/README.md

 - Connection pooling

 ### 3. Modularity
-**Easy extensions:**
-- Phase 2: Live supervisor transfer (add Twilio conference)
+**Easy extension to Phase 2: Live supervisor transfer (add Twilio conference)**

-- Phase 3: Multi-channel (SMS, web chat)
-- Phase 4: Analytics dashboard
-- Services are decoupled via dependency injection
+We can update SalonAssistant.escalate_to_supervisor func to check for any live supervisors and transfer the call.
+If no live supervisors available, current functionality remains.

 ### 4. Knowledge Base Strategy
 **V1 (Current):**